2CatStudios/LightYear/README.md

 *"Alright", replies the soprano voice, clearly more agitated than when you first heard it.
 "Listen well, I shan't explain again".*

-*However, in place of an explination, the sound of hardened leather rapping on stone can be heard in quick succession, followed by ambient metal clatter.*
+*However, in place of an explanation, the sound of hardened leather rapping on stone can be heard in quick succession, followed by ambient metal clatter.*

-`look through keyhole`
+`look in keyhole`

 *Your curious nature takes over once again, and you shift slightly, doing your best to keep silent while peering through the keyhole.*

-*It would seem that fate is not on your side, however, as without warning a loud crack echos through the ancient halls.
+*It would seem that fate is not on your side, however, as without warning a loud crack echoes through the ancient halls.
 You fail to stifle a cry, feeling frayed strands tear across your back, leaving a throbbing trail in their wake.
-Panicked, you stumble forwards, tossing the door open in your panic, wishing only to escape the reach of your mysterous adversary.*
+Panicked, you stumble forwards, tossing the door open in your panic, wishing only to escape the reach of your mysterious adversary.*

 `*Enter Command*`